WestDRI/wgpages/content/python3/python-07-dictionaries.md

 [(person["colour"], person["age"]) for person in data if person["name"]=="Jeff"]
 ```

-Finally, if you want **performance**, you might want to consider the following approach.
-Consider the
+Finally, if you want **performance**, you might want to consider the following approach:
-following code:

 ```sh
 for i in filter(lambda x: x%2 == 0, range(1,11)):